How to Block Inappropriate Websites in a Workplace

 Websites are assigned to 1-3 out of 25 different categories.
 You can set which combinations belong on the list of blocked categories.

 With website categorization API, you won’t waste time wondering how to block inappropriate websites effectively.
 Your web filter will analyze entire domains and individual page content just like a human would.
 This way, you’ll make sure you are not blocking work-related or safe websites.
 At the same time, inappropriate websites or pages won’t be able to break through the barrier.

 With website categorization, you can feel confident that your office remains a decent, safe place with a great reputation.
-Click here for a free demo!Read the other articles
+Click here for a free demo!Read other articles